Spaqin/spaq-in/src/posts/one-roll-with-olyflex.md

 Originally written on 2024-09-23.

-Or when you learn that Rolleiflex was not the only TLR with a f2.8 lens.
+Or when you learn that Rolleiflex was not the only TLR with an f2.8 lens.

 Most camera manufacturers that hung around long enough had a TLR in their lineup, even if we don't remember them for these quirky beasts; with notable exceptions being Canon and Nikon.
 And at the time it made sense - baby format was still in its infancy, and folders were slowly becoming passe.